A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: The Kuramoto-Sakaguchi model

 \section{The Kuramoto-Sakaguchi model}

 The Kuramoto-Sakaguchi model \cite{Kuramoto84,SakaguchiKuramoto86,Strogatz00}

-is a classic paradigmatic model describing the dynamics of $N$ sinusoidally globally coupled oscillators with phases $\theta_i$ under global phase-frustration $\lambda$ with coupling strength $K$.
+is a classic paradigmatic model describing the dynamics of $N$ sinusoidally globally coupled oscillators with phases $\theta_i$ under global phase frustration $\lambda$ with coupling strength $K$.
 Each oscillator is equipped with an intrinsic frequency $\omega_i$ which is drawn from a specified distribution $g(\omega)$.

 The Kuramoto-Sakaguchi model (\ref{eq:ks}) displays a transition to synchronisation as the coupling strength $K$ increases.
 For low values of $K$, the system is in an incoherent state in which each oscillator evolves approximately with their own intrinsic frequency.
 As the coupling strength $K$ increases, some of the oscillators become synchronised, oscillating with a common frequency and with their phases staying close to one another.
 When $K$ increases further, more and more oscillators become synchronised, until eventually global synchronisation occurs.
-The non-zero phase-frustration $\lambda \neq 0$ induces a collective rotation of the synchronised cluster with a non-zero frequency $\Omega$ in the rest frame, as opposed to the Kuramoto model which supports stationary synchronised clusters.
+The non-zero phase frustration $\lambda \neq 0$ induces a collective rotation of the synchronised cluster with a non-zero frequency $\Omega$ in the rest frame, as opposed to the Kuramoto model which supports stationary synchronised clusters.
 We remark that for $\lambda=0$ and uniform intrinsic frequency distributions a first-order phase transition occurs \cite{Pazo05}.

 The collective behaviour can be described by the mean-field variables $r$ and $\psi$ with

 The degree of synchronisation is quantified by the order parameter $\bar r$ with